 From Local Group Policy Editor

-Note: Windows 10 Home users have to sit this one out, it is only for Windows 10 Education, Pro and Enterprise editions.
+Note: Windows 10 Home users have to sit this one out, it is only for Windows 10 Education, Pro, and Enterprise editions.

 Press Windows key + R key type “gpedit.msc” and hit the enter key to open the Local Group Policy Editor.
-Then Navigate to the following path:
+Then navigate to the following path:

 Computer Configuration > Administrative Templates > Windows Components > Windows Update

-Now, On middle pane double-click on the Configure Automatic Updates under the list of settings.
+Now, On the middle pane double-click on the Configure Automatic Updates under the list of settings.
 A new window will pop-out, check the Enabled option.
-Under Configure automatic updating, select the option 2 – “Notify for download and auto install” to stop automatic installation of updates.
+Under Configure automatic updating, select option 2 – “Notify for download and auto install” to stop the automatic installation of updates.
 Click Apply then OK and restart windows to successfully apply these settings.

 Disable Windows Update Service

-Again disabling windows update service prevents Windows 10 from automatically downloading and installing the latest windows updates.
+Again disabling the windows update service prevents Windows 10 from automatically downloading and installing the latest windows updates.